Shareef Cousin: Misconduct allegations and appeal

 Cousin filed an appeal, which reached the Louisiana Supreme Court, on the basis of the Brady violations, which is the failure of the prosecution to disclose potentially exculpatory evidence to the defense.
 His appeal also identified the improper use of the testimony of Rowell's attorney and the police officer.
 While the use of witnesses to impeach witness testimony is legal, it can only be used to show the credibility of the witness.
 The prosecutors in this case used their memory of Rowell's earlier statements to attempt to prove Shareef's guilt.
 Their statements were determined to be hearsay evidence and therefore should not have been allowed.

-The fact that the statements by Rowell and Babin, proven to be unreliable, were the only evidence against Cousin led to the Louisiana Supreme Court overturning Cousin's conviction in 1998.
+The hearsay violations and the withholding of evidence that cast doubt on Babin's identification of Cousin led to the Louisiana Supreme Court overturning his conviction in 1998.
 It ordered a new trial on the grounds that evidence was mishandled and improperly used by the prosecution.
 The supreme court referred to it as "a flagrant misuse" of evidence.
 A few months later, Harry Connick Sr., the DA at the time, decided to drop the case, citing lack of evidence to pursue it any further.

 Disciplinary Board

 In June 2005, prosecutor Roger Jordan was disciplined by the Louisiana Supreme Court for his misconduct in Cousin's case.
 His license to practice law was suspended for three months.
 However, the suspension was deferred on condition of good conduct for one year.

 According to defense attorney Clive Stafford Smith, Regina Small told him that her husband, Detective Anthony Small, who was involved in the Cousin case, had called the Crime Stoppers tip line to report Cousin after police had already identified the teen as a suspect.
-This led to the arrest of the teen.
-The detective collected the $10,500 reward.
+Regina claimed that this led to the arrest of the teen, after which her husband collected the $10,500 reward.
+Regina and Anthony Small were in the process of divorcing when Stafford Smith interviewed.
+Regina also claimed that her husband stole jewelry from crime scenes and doctored police supports.
+None of Regina's claims were mentioned in the civil suit later filed by Cousin.